The Issue

 They provide peace and tranquility to troubled souls; they give us hope.” —Toni Robinson

-HORSES HELPING HUMANS PROGRAM
+OUR HORSES HELPING HUMANS PROGRAMS

 We believe in the positive difference horses can make in the lives of people who struggle emotionally.
 That’s why we are in the midst of developing an equine therapy program that will combine mindfulness, meditation, and horses to help create self-awareness and manage negative emotions in people with specific illness, mental health diagnoses, veterans, and more.